 Respect

 The idea of quality over quantity is not a new concept.
-It’s not some earth-shattering revelation ready to become the new fad in the workplace.
+It’s not some earth-shattering revelation ready to become the latest fad in the workplace.
 It’s old, and it’s simple, but it’s highly effective.
 It also requires minimal effort.
 All it takes is transforming the way you think about your work from a “how much can I get completed” to “how can I do this better.”
-Start on a small scale by thinking about the tasks you need to complete today and how you can improve their end result.
-It may require that you initially reduce the overall amount of work completed in order to focus on the quality aspect of what it is you are doing.
-Soon you can begin to implement this concept on a grander scale with longer time frames.
-Over time the thought of not completing as much work as before will subside as the satisfaction of doing quality work begins to take over.
-Eventually, your old way of thinking will give way to a new and improved quality first mindset where the amount of work completed is not nearly as important as the quality of the final product.
+Start on a small scale by thinking about the tasks you must complete today and how you can improve their result.
+It may require you to initially reduce the overall amount of work completed to focus on the quality aspect of your work.

 FAQ’s